Chaetocoelopa littoralis: Taxonomy

-This specie was first described by F. W. Hutton in 1881 and named Coelopa littoralis.
+This species was first described by F. W. Hutton in 1881 and named Coelopa littoralis.
 In 1901 Hutton, thinking he was describing a new species, again named this species Coelopa monstruosa.
 In 1933 John R. Malloch placed this species within the genus Chaetocoelopa.
 The male lectotype specimen is held at the Canterbury Museum.

 Distribution

 C. littoralis is endemic to New Zealand and is found throughout New Zealand's coast, including offshore islands.
 A study of coastal Diptera species at 109 locations distributed around the New Zealand coastline found C. littoralis at 41% of the sites.

 Habitat and hosts

 Like other species in the family Coelopidae, C. littoralis inhabit beds of decaying seaweed and kelp (wrack) washed up on the coast, and can form large aggregations.

 The larvae of C. littoralis play an important role in assisting decomposition of rotting seaweed on the shoreline.
 C. littoralis is found in beds of decaying seaweed and kelp (wrack) washed up on the coast, and can also be observed resting on surfaces including cliff faces and driftwood in large aggregations.
 The adults and larvae of C. littoralis are a significant food source for shore birds such as the New Zealand dotterel (Charadrius obscurus) and the New Zealand pipit (Anthus novaeseelandiae).